 Contaminants that may be present in source water include:

-Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural, livestock operations, and wildlife.
-SAWS is required to sample 1 site in the Geronimo Forest distribution system for bacteria each month, and no E. coli positives were found in our drinking water in 2022.
+Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agriculture, livestock operations, and wildlife.
+SAWS is required to sample 1 site in the Geronimo Forest distribution system for bacteria each month, and no E. coli positives were found in our drinking water in 2023.

 Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.